|

 An overview of the work, mission and goals of the Ethics Committee.
 Provides rules and procedures of the committee.

 An overview of the instituitional review board.
 Includes history of the human subjects protection system, the Belmont report and suggestions for further reading.
+Click on the hyperlink below to open the PDF.

 The code that led to the development of ethical principles in working with human subjects.